Nina Simone, 1967

 Students form a circle and follow the steps below.
 (A circle should not contain more than 12 students, so they may need to form several circles.)

-2. Student 2 repeats what Student 1 said.
-(For example, Maria wishes she had more time to study.)
+- Student 2 repeats what Student 1 said.
+(Anna wishes she had more time to study.)

-4. Student 3 repeats what Students 1 and 2 said.
-(For example, Maria wishes she had more time to study.
-Yoshi wishes he had a new car.)
+- Student 3 repeats what Students 1 and 2 said.
+(Maria wishes she had more time to study.
+Yuki wishes he had a new car.)

-6. Students continue going around the circle, repeating what the other students said, in order, and then adding his/her own sentence.
+- Students continue going around the circle, repeating what the other students said, in order, and then adding their own sentence.

-7. After the last student says all the sentences, ask students to give him/her a round of applause.
-(It’s not easy to be the last student!)
+- After the last student says all the sentences, ask students to give him/her a round of applause.
+It’s not easy to be the last student!

-• Post-Listening Talk about where you would go if you could fly.
+- Discussion Talk about where you would go if you could fly.
 Structure the discussion with the activity below.
+Permission granted to reproduce for classroom use.

 if you could fly activity.docx if you could fly activity.pdf

-• Post-Listening Read a story with the theme “I wish I knew how it would feel to be free.”
-If you use the True Stories reading series, you could follow up with “Together Again” (Unit 14 in True Stories in the News), about a Cuban fighter pilot who escaped from Cuba in a military jet.
-Story 14 in More True Stories Behind the Songs, “Twelve Kilometers to a New Life,” is about East Germans who escaped to the West in a hot-air balloon and would also be a good choice.
+- Reading Read a story with the theme “I wish I knew how it would feel to be free.”
+If you use the True Stories reading series, you could follow up with “Together Again” (True Stories 2), about a Cuban fighter pilot who escaped from Cuba in a military jet.